…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

-If you have medications to dispose of there is a supply of kits to do this with in the Director’s office.
+If you have medications to dispose of there is a supply of kits to do this with in the Director’s office or they can be taken, with the Director, to the disposal Kiosk at Kinney’s Drugs.
 They should not be flushed or otherwise put into the waste stream.

 Under no circumstances are you to “share” with another individual your medication whether it is prescribed or over-the-counter.

-If a woman is found to be unable to manage her own medication, other alternatives will be explored.
+If a woman is found to be unable to manage her own medication, other alternatives will be explored for her placement.